If You’re Not Doing This in Your Yoga Practice, You’re Missing Out on Key Benefits

 2. Ujjayi Pranayama (Victorious Breath or Ocean Breath)

-This classic pranayama practice, known for its soft, soothing sound similar to breaking ocean waves, can further enhance the relaxation response of slow breathing, says Patricia Gerbarg, MD, assistant clinical professor of psychiatry at New York Medical College and co-author of The Healing Power of the Breath.
+This classic pranayama practice, known for its soft, soothing sound similar to breaking ocean waves, can enhance the relaxation response of slow breathing, says Patricia Gerbarg, MD, assistant clinical professor of psychiatry at New York Medical College and co-author of The Healing Power of the Breath.
 Her theory is that the vibrations in the larynx stimulate sensory receptors that signal the vagus nerve to induce a calming effect.

 3. Nadi Shodhana Pranayama (Alternate-Nostril Breathing)